Do I Have High Functioning Depression? Published: February 02 2017

 Simply, CBT helps the patient gain clarity about what they’re feeling emotionally.
 Ideally the therapy helps to uproot negative automatic thoughts so that the patient can solve problems removed from drowning emotions.

 In some cases, depressive symptoms are far too rooted and overwhelming to be alleviated by exercise, diet, or good sleep.
-Different symptoms call for the use of different approved-medications: anti-depressants, anti-anxiety medication, mood stabilizers, and antipsychotic medication.
+Different symptoms call for the use of different approved medications: anti-depressants, anti-anxiety medication, mood stabilizers, and antipsychotic medication.
 Though a certain ailment may be incurable, drugs can assist someone experiencing debilitating symptoms.
-Be aware that since these are not natural methods for relief, so a spectrum of side-effects are likely to occur.
+Be aware that since these are not natural methods for relief, a spectrum of side-effects are likely to occur.

 Often, medication is prescribed to patients with hereditary depression and anxiety.
 Unfortunately, some people naturally don’t produce enough serotonin.
 Consult your doctor, psychologist, or psychiatrist if you would like to try prescription medication.
 It’s important to note that, while drug therapy benefits many, you may not be compatible with certain drugs.
 Each prescription is slightly different and prompts a different physiological response from the user.
 Simply ‘trial and error’ administration is often the best course of action for you and your doctor.